rodeyseijkens/yedor-theme-vscode/README.md

     Yedor Theme
 </h1>

-## Installation (FUTURE STUFF, Extention will be available soon)
+## Installation

 1. Open the **Extensions** sidebar in VS Code
 2. Search for `Yedor`
 3. Click **Install**
 4. Open the **Command Palette** with `Ctrl+Shift+P` or `⇧⌘P`
-5. Select **Preferences: Color Theme** and choose **Daybreak**
+5. Select **Preferences: Color Theme** and choose **Yedor**
-6. Select **Preferences: File Icon Theme** and choose a Daybreak variant.
-7. Enjoy! 🌅 Also, check out some of the personalization options below...
+6. Enjoy! 🌅 Also, check out some of the personalization options below...

 ## Personalization

-This theme is the byproduct of some very opinionated changes to both <a href="https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode">Horizon Theme</a> and <a href="https://github.com/mtdmali/daybreak-theme">Daybreak Theme</a>.
+This theme is the byproduct of some very opinionated changes to both <a href="https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode">Horizon Theme</a>.

 _For more info on theming, visit the [Theme Authoring Guide](https://code.visualstudio.com/api/extension-capabilities/theming) and [Theme Color Reference](https://code.visualstudio.com/api/references/theme-color)._